-The edge-to-edge display of the iPhone 11 Pro and 11 Pro Max and iPhone 11 are absolutely stunning and make it a great device for gaming.
-With the seemingly endless amount of games you can get on the App Store, there is bound to be something for everyone.
-Whether you consider yourself a hardcore gamer, a casual gamer, or anything in between, there are amazing iPhone games just a download away.
+The edge-to-edge display of the iPhone 11 Pro and 11 Pro Max and iPhone 11 are absolutely stunning and make it an excellent device for gaming.
+The iPhone SE (2020) may not have the edge-to-edge display, but it still has the A13 chip that you can find in the iPhone 11 series, which means that it can handle some heavy gaming sessions all the same.
+With the seemingly endless amount of games you can get on the App Store, there are bound to be something for everyone.
+Whether you consider yourself a hardcore gamer, a casual player, or anything in between, there are amazing iPhone games just a download away.

-If you're looking for games that take advantage of everything the iPhone 11 and 11 Pro have to offer, or your just looking for a fantastic game to play on an older model, here are some of our favorite games for your iPhone!
+If you're looking for games that take advantage of everything the iPhone SE (2020), iPhone 11 and 11 Pro have to offer, or your just looking for a fantastic game to play on an older model, here are some of our favorite games for your iPhone!

 - Alto's Odyssey

 Beautiful art design mixed with a rich, calming soundtrack makes Alto's Odyssey stand out in the ocean of endless runner games on the App Store.

 You'll join Alto, a llama herder, on his snowboard as he slides down mountain terrains around the world.
 The game includes a challenge system and a plethora of unlockable characters, making it entertaining every time you load it up.
 Plus, Zen mode lets you fly down the highest mountains far and wide without losing points for crashing.
 You can practice your jumps with beautiful dynamic weather and lighting, mixed with the most relaxing music you've ever heard.

 Alto's Odyssey has you snowboarding down sand dunes and other hilly terrain as you perform flips, grinds, and try not to crash in infinite zen.